A TENS unit is an electrical device used to alleviate pain, restore sensation, and assist recovery from injury, illness or accident.

 A: A TENS unit is an electrical device that stimulates the nerves to provide relief from various types of pain.
 TENS stands for ‘Transcutaneous Electrical Nerve Stimulation’, which is a type of physical therapy.
 The first wearable TENS machine was patented in 1974 (17).
 For many years this type of therapy was only available in a small number of clinics and hospitals.
 Today, however, it has been made available to the general public in the form of the compact TENS device, like those on the above list.

 Q: Can you use a TENS unit every day?

-A: TENS units are widely believed to be both beneficial and completely safe.
-Which is why they have been approved for sale to the public.
+A: TENS units are widely believed to be both beneficial and completely safe, which is why you can buy them without a prescription.
 So, in theory, you probably could use your TENS unit every day.
 Now, whether that’s actually a good idea or not is a subject of debate.
-It’s possible that prolonged use on the same part of the body could burn the skin.
-And some people may develop a rash as a result of having the pads affixed to their skin too long.
+It’s possible that leaving the electrodes in one spot for too long could burn the skin.
+Also, some people may develop a rash as a result of having the pads affixed to their skin for too long.